Ella-bear/SE-Day-2-git-and-github/README.md

 # SE-Day-2-git-and-github

 Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+GitHub is a cloud-based platform where developers can store and manage their git repo.
+It's popular for its user-friendly interface, robust features, and extensive integration with other development tools.
+GitHub enables teams to host, review, and manage code collaboratively.
+It supports features like pull requests, issues tracking, and project management tools, enhancing team productivity and code quality.
+Version control systems (VCS) track and manage changes to software code.
+They maintain a history of every modification, allowing developers to collaborate and revert changes if necessary.
+VCS ensures that every team member works with the latest version of the codebase, reducing conflicts and preserving project integrity.

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?